Jacques Plumain: Arrest

-On January 19, 2001, Plumain was arrested for assaulting a motorist with a katana.
+On 19 January 2001, Plumain was arrested for assaulting a motorist with a katana.
 He claimed that he had a "score to settle" with the driver, with whom he had had a violent argument a few months earlier.
 As a result, he was imprisoned for attempted murder, and by this time, he came under suspicion by investigators working on the "Ghost of Kehl" case.

-On June 19, Plumain was interrogated about the crimes, and much to the investigators' surprise, he readily confessed to the crimes.
-In regards to the Brelowski murder, he said that he thought she was an acquaintance of his, but upon talking to her, Brelowski said that he was mistaken, with Plumain additionally claiming that she "didn't have negroes in her relationships."
+On 19 June, Plumain was interrogated about the crimes, and much to the investigators' surprise, he readily confessed to the crimes.
+Regarding the Brelowski murder, he said that he thought she was an acquaintance of his, but upon talking to her, Brelowski said that he was mistaken, with Plumain additionally claiming that she "didn't have negroes in her relationships."
 Upon hearing this, Plumain said he "saw red" and beat her into unconsciousness, before dragging her off into the woods and killing her there.
 As with previous victims, he lowered her panties to make it appear as if she had been raped.
 At the insistence of Brelowski's family, who were anxious to clear her daughter's name, Plumain later admitted that the victim never made any racist remarks, which he had fabricated.
-He additionally claimed that he never intended to kill Zobel, but he instinctively attacked her because she caught him stealing bicycle tires.
+He additionally claimed that he never intended to kill Zobel, but he instinctively attacked her because she caught him stealing bicycle tyres.
 On the other hand, he denied involvement in the murder of Hatice Celik.
 Soon after his confessions, he was indicted for the three murders and the attempted murder of Zobel.
 In June 2002, seventeen months after Plumain's initial internment, he was indicted for the murder of Sylvia Hironimus, which he also denied.